 For some people like Jane Cox in Sudbury, climate change is a call to action.
 “Just jump in wherever you are,” said Jane.
 “If possible, you should work with young people, they really energize you.
 As a grandmother it makes you think a little differently.”

-Older Canadians, on their own and in groups, are exploring ways to help address the climate crisis—for ourselves and for coming generations.
-We’ve got lots of examples of our network members using their time to fight climate change, and actions you can take with your own time.
+Older Canadians, on their own and in groups, are exploring ways to help address the climate crisis using the skills and tools they developed throughout fruitful careers or longtime hobbies—for ourselves and for coming generations.
+We’ve got lots of examples of our network members using their skills to fight climate change, and actions you can take with your own time.